-If you’re having a bad day, this is really encouraging news, a scientific breakthrough, a story of redemption, but like all such stories it begins badly.
+If you’re having a bad day, here is really encouraging news, a scientific breakthrough, a story of redemption.
+But like all such stories, it begins badly.

 She did not respond well.

 Desperate to escape the embarrassment, she found a novel but questionable solution.
-She had always wanted to visit the pyramids and her credit card wasn’t maxed out, so she took off for Egypt.
+She had always wanted to visit the pyramids and her credit card wasn’t maxed out.
+It seemed like the right time.
+So, she took off for Egypt.

 The next morning she was shocked awake, jet-lagged and confused in the pitch dark, by loud Arabic calls to worship from a nearby mosque.
 Shaking, she fumbled in the blackness for a cigarette and promptly lit an ink pen.
 She jumped out of bed and knocked over a large water bottle which exploded into noisy shards in the darkness.